Skip to content

 Making Allegheny More Accessible

 Through the Commitment to Access Program (CAP), Allegheny College covers 100% of tuition for Pennsylvania and Ohio students from families earning $50,000 or less.
-CAP is available to new first-year and transfer students, and renewable for up to 4 years.
+CAP is available to new first-year and transfer students and renewable for up to 4 years.
+100% of tuition only is covered through federal, state, and Allegheny awards.

 100%of tuition is covered for PA and OH students from families earning $50,000 or less